seikonfertrad/seikonfertrad.github.io/_talks/2020-04-19-longtermism.md

 Unfortunately, the organizers didn't manage to get me an original recording of this introduction to longtermism.
 So [here's the French-interpreted version.](https://youtu.be/DWl7OTLjijA?t=5707) I start at 1:35:07.

 Here are the [slides and English speaker notes](https://docs.google.com/presentation/d/1KtLUk62lJg4MmQDl-f8zb63xizbgu4fv/), free to reuse.
 Many of the slides are adaptated from [Darius Meissner's talk on longtermism](https://www.youtube.com/watch?v=ZOODsjhYtyg).

+I gave this one because I figured there might be 1-2 people who would dig Longtermism.
+The talk went well but nobody got in touch afterward.